JamesHagerman/webusb-test/README.md

 Once you've done that, you should be able to access this app locally at: [http://localhost:3000](http://localhost:3000)

-*Note: If you're planning on hosting this somewhere, remember that you'll need to use TLS to get the WebUSB API working!*
+*Note: If you're planning on hosting this somewhere (`yarn build`), remember that you'll need to implement TLS to get the WebUSB API working!
+This stuff only works on secure origins...
+And localhost is a secure origin!*

 ## Particle Photon stuff - Serial output over USB